KSLaring/kslaring/local/lightbox/documentation.md

 ## Requirements
 ### Load the module
-# The lightbox module must be loaded from Moodle pages which use the lightbox.
+# The YUI lightbox module must be loaded from Moodle pages which use the lightbox.
 $page->requires->yui_module(
     array('moodle-local_lightbox-lightbox'),
     'M.local_lightbox.lightbox.init_lightbox',